Pistos/selfmarks/README.markdown

       INSERT INTO users ( username, encrypted_password )
       VALUES ( 'some_username', 'some_SHA1ed_password' );
 13. Go to your old social bookmarking site; export bookmarks in Delicious-compatible format.
-14. Import into SelfMarks.
+14. Import into Selfmarks.
-15. Enjoy SelfMarks thoroughly.
+15. Enjoy Selfmarks thoroughly.
-16. Permit your most trusted acquaintances to also use your SelfMarks installation.
+16. Permit your most trusted acquaintances to also use your Selfmarks installation.
 Or not.